mjskay/ggdist/cran-comments.md

 for visualizing distributions and uncertainty, and (2) functions for manipulating posteriors from Bayesian models.
-Because the visualization functions (category 1) can also be applied to non-Bayesian models (and have become a large-ish API unto themselves), I created this new package (ggdist) to contains all of those functions.
+Because the visualization functions (category 1) can also be applied to non-Bayesian models (and have become a large-ish API unto themselves), I created this new package (ggdist) to contain all of those functions.

 If/when ggdist hits CRAN, I will submit a new version of tidybayes that depends on ggdist for the visualization functions so there is only one implementation of them across the two